Infinite Geometric Series

 The sum of all terms of a geometric sequence with common ratio |r| < 1.
 The infinite sum converges to \frac{a}{1-r}, where a is the first term.

-Why is Infinite Geometric Series important?
+What is the Infinite Geometric Series formula?

 How Infinite Geometric Series Connects to Other Ideas